-At school this year we are incorporating mindfulness ideas into our planning and teaching as part of our social and emotional learning program and Michelle Hancock from Merge conducted a PD session on how this might ‘look’ in a school context.
+At school this year, we are incorporating mindfulness ideas into our planning and teaching as part of our social and emotional learning program and Michelle Hancock from Merge conducted a PD session on how this might ‘look’ in a school context.
 As part of this process I have been sourcing resources for the school library and my absolute favourites are below.
-Click on titles or cover images to read more or purchase.

 This is a slim little softcover picture book, but there is much to found inside it’s pages.
 I’d prefer it as a large format hardcover book, but I’ll take it for now!
 I have read it to Kindy – Year Six students this last week and found it has just worked on so many levels.
 Preps and ones have contributed leaves to a mindfulness tree and written on these things they do when they ‘take the time’ to stop, listen and experience life.
 With older grades we’ve talked about why, why.
 Why we need to slow down and become deliberate with our day-to-day actions and thoughts.
 Really like this book…super simple and short in some respects, but very child friendly and lots of great conversation starters.

 You can read my full review of this book here and see some of the internal images.
 ‘Making Mindful Magic’ is by Lea McKnoulty, a former early childhood teacher and founder of a children’s arts festival.
 Lea is keen observor of the evolution of family life and the postivie benefits of mindfulness for families.